top of page

 If you want to reduce the pressure your team are feeling to read and respond to email outside of the working day, can you set a guideline that only critical email is sent outside of a certain timeframe (e.g. 8am – 6pm)?

 Many are surprised at the personal options available such as ‘delaying delivery’ of email.
 If you do have to work late then send that email but let it arrive until the following morning.
 For team leaders, you can set the example with this.
-One basic step, amongst many, to reduce the number of out-of-hours emails and creates a healthier digital culture.
+This is one basic step, among many, to reduce the number of out-of-hours emails and create a healthier digital culture.

 Often there can be unwritten rules within a team’s dynamic that become a culture over time.
 What are your team’s dynamics around email and out of hours working?
-For example, many employees are talking to me during remote working about feeling a pressure to be visible online.
+For example, many employees talk to me about feeling a pressure to be visible online during remote working.
 They over-prioritise quick responses to email and instant messages to ‘prove’ they are working but end the day wondering what they have really achieved.

 Digital culture lies at the heart of your organisation and training is key to cascading down your desired culture.
-Live More Offline training goes wider than wellbeing issues, it targets meaningful changes in three key areas (i) digital productivity, (ii) digital wellbeing and (iii) virtual connection and engagement.
+Live More Offline’s training covers so much more than than just wellbeing issues.
+We target meaningful changes in three key areas (i) digital productivity, (ii) digital wellbeing and (iii) virtual connection and engagement.

-Training gives your team the ability to see and change technology habits, which get in the way of their goals and the achieving the things that matter each day.
+Training gives your team the ability to see and change technology habits, so that you can transform the habits that get in the way of your goals and into positive ways of achieving the things that matter each day.

-With significant digital transformation experienced since lockdown, come problems such as ineffective remote meetings and always on working.
+With significant digital transformation comes problems such as ineffective remote meetings and an expectation of ‘always on’ working.
 But we should not forget that we also have an incredible opportunity to create more innovative and better ways of working, in the midst of this change.

 Entrenched beliefs once held about the ways we should work have been shattered.
 Dynamics once thought not possible are happening.
 We have never had a better time to increase collaboration, cut through email inefficiency, explore asynchronous working, invest in the wellbeing side of technology use and enhance performance and innovation.